 Learn how to use the interactive Fire Maps to visually understand risk on a property level and community level.

-With Risk Factor Pro you unlock access to a variety of interactive maps to help better understand a property’s risk.
+With Risk Factor, you unlock access to a variety of interactive maps to help better understand a property’s risk.
 These interactive maps can be used to visualize where flames from a wildfire may reach, how tall these flames may be, and better understand the intensity of the forecasted wildfires.

-- Ember Exposure: A property can be directly exposed to a wildfire through direct flames, or indirectly from embers blown by the wind.
-Embers are small pieces of material that remain after a fire and radiate a substantial amount of heat, and are light enough to be carried long distances by the wind without being extinguished.
+- Ember exposure: A property can be directly exposed to a wildfire through direct flames, or indirectly from embers blown by the wind.
+Embers are small pieces of material that remain after a fire and radiate a substantial amount of heat and are light enough to be carried long distances by the wind without being extinguished.
 A property in an urban area with little vegetation can be indirectly exposed to distant wildfire from embers carried aloft by the wind.
-Risk of exposure to flying embers is estimated from the relative amount of embers which land in an area due to nearby simulated wildfires.
+The risk of exposure to flying embers is estimated from the relative amount of embers that land in an area due to nearby simulated wildfires.

 Please note, at the time our Wildfire Model was released, not all fires from the 2020 and 2021 fire seasons were included in the MTBS data.
 MTBS data is updated regularly.
 We assure you that our data will be updated as more historic fires are made available through MTBS.